DamianGillessen1989/que-padrisimo/README.md

 3. Scramble Game:

 - This page matches the homepage in theme, style and layout, in hopes that this will facilitate learning and user focus.
-It also presents the users with the second interactive and engaging learning-game, the word scramble game.
+It also presents the users with the second interactive and engaging learning game, the word scramble game.
 - It includes an introductory paragraph explaining to users what to do and how to play the game.

 4. Flashcards Vocab Practice:

 - The last page also matches the homepage in theme, style and layout.
 Users are presented with 50 flashcards in which they can read a word in English and click the flashcard in order to reveal the Spanish word and pronunciation.
-- It also includes instuctional paragraphs both introducing the game and informing the users to click the flashcard to reveal the answer.
+- It also includes instructional paragraphs both introducing the game and informing the users to click the flashcard to reveal the answer.

 5. Footer: